Identification

 Emergency procedures for chemical exposure incidents

 If the victim is conscious, dilute, inactivate, or absorb the ingested formaldehyde by giving milk, activated charcoal, or water.
+Any organic material will inactivate formaldehyde.
 Keep affected person warm and at rest.
+Get medical attention immediately.
 If vomiting occurs, keep head lower than hips.

 Immediate Medical Attention